Biology Logo

 UC Riverside Seminars

-This lecture series was established in honor of Dr. Roger E. Carpenter, Professor Emeritus in the Department of Biology at SDSU.
-Roger is a comparative physiologist with a long history of teaching and research in ecological and evolutionary physiology.
-The lecture, held annually each spring, highlights the research of a distinguished biologist whose research perspective is integrative and highlights major patterns and unifying themes in comparative biology.
+This lecture series was established in honor of Dr. Roger E. Carpenter and in honor of and in memoriam for Dr. Theodore (Ted) J. Cohn.
+Both were professors of the Department of Biology at San Diego State University, and both made outstanding contributions in teaching and research.
+Roger is a comparative physiologist in ecological and evolutionary physiology.
+Ted was an active insect systematist, specializing in groups of the western US and Mexico.
+This Carpenter-Cohn lecture, held annually each spring, highlights the research of a distinguished biologist whose research perspective is integrative and emphasizes major patterns and unifying themes in comparative biology.

 Earlier Lectures: